mggg/VoteKit/docs/user/tutorial/1_intro.rst

 out different!
 The s-PL model is random, meaning we won’t always get the same profile when we run ``generate_profile`` (although we are planning to implement an explicit ``random seed`` option so that you can replicate runs).
+You probably won’t get the same output as what is stored in this tutorial either.
+That’s okay!
 Check that most ballots rank :math:`A` first, which is expected because they had the largest portion of the preference interval.
 Likewise, :math:`C` is least popular.

 Blocs
 -----

-A *bloc* of voters is a group of voters who have similar voting behavior, generally preferring their *slate* of candidates to the slates associated to other blocs.
+A **bloc** of voters is a group of voters who have similar voting behavior, generally preferring their **slate** of candidates to the slates associated to other blocs.
 In VoteKit, we model this by assuming voters within a bloc have the same preference interval.
 Let’s look at an example where there are two blocs called Alpha and Xenon, each with a two-candidate slate (:math:`A,B` and :math:`X,Y`, respectively).